liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/06-invoking-liferay-services-in-your-android-app.markdown

 # Invoking Liferay Services in Your Android App [](id=invoking-liferay-services-in-your-android-app)

-Once the Mobile SDK is set up in your Android project, you can access and invoke Liferay services in your app.
+Once the appropriate Mobile SDKs are set up in your Android project, you can access and invoke Liferay services in your app.
 The basic steps for doing this are listed here:

 1. Create a session.
 2. Import the Liferay services you need to call.